hyu-likelion-10th/ABOFriends/moonbongjun/README.md

 Instead, it's a bit of a flaw that all the money saved up has run out.
 Feels sorrow when I see my account balance.

 So I think I'm almost done introducing myself.
 I wanted to get along with people and share a lot of ideas, so I came into Likelion.
 I hope I can meet good people this year and I want to be a good person also.
 I look forward to your kind cooperation!
-Thanks!# test
+Thanks!